MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/get-command.md

    :::column span="3":::
    You can use this option to restore an item that you've accidentally deleted from a server workspace.
 If you use a [local workspace](decide-between-using-local-server-workspace.md), which is recommended, it's unlikely that you'll have to use this option.

    TFVC maintains an internal record of all the items the workspace contains, including the version of each.
-By default, when you get files, if the internal record on the server indicates the workspace already has the version you're getting, it does not retrieve the item.
+By default, when you get files, if the internal record on the server indicates the workspace already has the version you're getting, it doesn't retrieve the item.
 This option gets all items regardless of the data the internal record contains.
    :::column-end:::
 :::row-end:::
 :::row:::